ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 ### Use classes as much as possible

-Even if the new syntax is mostly syntactic sugar, and internally things behave as strangly as they did in the first JavaScript versions, still **use the new class syntax** at large; it is much cleaner and improves readability.
+Even if the new syntax is mostly syntactic sugar, and internally things behave as strangely as they did in the first JavaScript versions, still **use the new class syntax** at large; it is much cleaner and improves readability.

 ### Use promises instead of callbacks

 Really.
 No callbacks at all.
 Use promises.

-### Use async/await for anynchronous calls
+### Use async/await for asynchronous calls

 Once `async`/`await` became standard, and the V8 engine added support for them, there is no reason for not using `async`/`await`.